nathan-barry/nathan.rs/content/notes/os/stable-storage.md

 - A **controller** that interprets the commands and mediates between the bus and the device.
 - And, of course, the **device** itself.

-This intricate interplay ensures smooth communication between the CPU and external devices, bringing the computer to life.

 ### The Process of Communication